Giovanni Bellini: Maturity

-Also likely from this period is the great altar-piece of the Coronation of the Virgin at Pesaro, which would seem to be his earliest effort in a form of art previously almost monopolized in Venice by the rival school of the Vivarini.
+Also likely from this period is the altarpiece of the Coronation of the Virgin at Pesaro, which would seem to be his earliest effort in a form of art previously almost monopolised in Venice by the rival school of the Vivarini.

-As is the case with a number of his brother, Gentile's public works of the period, many of Giovanni's great public works are now lost.
-The still more famous altar-piece painted in tempera for a chapel in the church of S. Giovanni e Paolo, where it perished along with Titian's Peter Martyr and Tintoretto's Crucifixion in the disastrous fire of 1867.
+Many of Giovanni's great public works are now lost.
+His famous altarpiece, painted in tempera for a chapel in the church of S. Giovanni e Paolo, was destroyed along with Titian's Peter Martyr and Tintoretto's Crucifixion in the disastrous fire of 1867.

-After 1479–1480 much of Giovanni's time and energy must also have been taken up by his duties as conservator of the paintings in the great hall of the Doge's Palace.
-The importance of this commission can be measured by the payment Giovanni received: he was awarded, first the reversion of a broker's place in the Fondaco dei Tedeschi, and afterward, as a substitute, a fixed annual pension of eighty ducats.
-Beside repairing and renewing the works of his predecessors, he was commissioned to paint a number of new subjects, six or seven in all, in further illustration of the part played by Venice in the wars of Frederick Barbarossa and the pope.
+After 1479–1480, much of Giovanni's time and energy were devoted to his duties as conservator of the paintings in the great hall of the Doge's Palace.
+The importance of this commission can be measured by the payment Giovanni received: he was awarded, first the reversion of a broker's place in the Fondaco dei Tedeschi, and afterwards, as a substitute, a fixed annual pension of eighty ducats.
+Besides repairing and renewing the works of his predecessors, he was commissioned to paint a number of new subjects, six or seven in all, in further illustration of the part played by Venice in the wars of Frederick Barbarossa and the pope.
 These works, executed with much interruption and delay, were the object of universal admiration while they lasted, but not a trace of them survived the fire of 1577; neither have any other examples of his historical and processional compositions come down, enabling us to compare his manner in such subjects with that of his brother Gentile.

-Of the other, the religious class of his work, including both altar-pieces with many figures and simple Madonnas, a considerable number have been preserved.
-They show him gradually throwing off the last restraints of the Quattrocento manner; gradually acquiring a complete mastery of the new oil medium introduced in Venice by Antonello da Messina about 1473, and mastering with its help all, or nearly all, the secrets of the perfect fusion of colors and atmospheric gradation of tones.
+Of the other, the religious class of his work, including both altarpieces with many figures and simple Madonnas, a considerable number have been preserved.
+They show him gradually throwing off the last restraints of the Quattrocento manner; gradually acquiring a complete mastery of the new oil medium introduced in Venice by Antonello da Messina about 1473, and mastering with its help all, or nearly all, the secrets of the perfect fusion of colours and atmospheric gradation of tones.
 The old intensity of pathetic and devout feeling gradually fades away and gives place to a noble, if more worldly, serenity and charm.
-The enthroned Virgin and Child (such as the one at left) become tranquil and commanding in their sweetness; the personages of the attendant saints gain in power, presence and individuality; enchanting groups of singing and viol-playing angels symbolize and complete the harmony of the scene.
-The full splendour of Venetian color invests alike the figures, their architectural framework, the landscape and the sky.
+The enthroned Virgin and Child (such as the one at left) become tranquil and commanding in their sweetness; the personages of the attendant saints gain in power, presence and individuality; enchanting groups of singing and viol-playing angels symbolise and complete the harmony of the scene.
+The full splendour of Venetian colour invests alike the figures, their architectural framework, the landscape and the sky.